openstack-archive/senlin/HACKING.rst

 Creating Unit Tests
 -------------------

 For every new feature, unit tests should be created that both test and (implicitly) document the usage of said feature.
-If submitting a patch for a bug that had no unit test, a new passing unit test should be added.
+When submitting a patch to a bug without a unit test, a new unit test should be added.
 If a submitted bug fix does have a unit test, be sure to add a new one that fails without the patch and passes with the patch.

-For more information on creating and running unit tests , please read senlin/doc/source/testing.txt.
+For more information on creating and running unit tests , please read senlin/doc/source/developer/testing.txt.

 Running Tests